24 hours in Brooklyn

 Next step?
 Plan to go back to Brooklyn.
 American Express Explorer Card Members should make the most of their annual AU$400 travel credit* and put it towards their next flight.

 This article is presented by the American Express Explorer Card.
 Want to get there now?
-With 100,000 Bonus Points* when you sign up for the Explorer Card and spend AU$1,500 in the first three months, you'll be in Brooklyn before you know it.
-Offer ends 15 May 2017.
+With 50,000 Bonus Points* when you sign up for the Explorer Card and spend AU$1,500 in the first three months, you'll be in Brooklyn before you know it.
+Conditions apply.

 *Terms and conditions apply.
 Visit American Express Explorer for more information.